mwcproject/docs/guides/receive_file_qt-wallet.md

 - **To check the current status of the transaction go in the _Transaction_ tab.
-As we saw before the transaction still have no confirmation yet, you will need at least to wait 2 min to see it as confirmed.**
+As we saw before the transaction still has no confirmations yet, you will need at least to wait 2 min to see it as confirmed.**

 ![unconfirmed](/static/img/gui10.png "Unconfirmed")